ChgrCode/moxaiiot-tpg-to-ecostrux/README.md

 This section only describes how to test the configuration modification, without Web UI.
 Copy the project folder to UC e.g.: /home/moxa

-ajust the config.json configuration file if needed and execute the main script
+adjust the config.json configuration file if needed and execute the main script

 	$ sudo python3 tpg_to_mqtt.py -v